 Some vaccines are called “core” vaccines, meaning that with few exceptions, it is best for all dogs and cats to receive these vaccines.
 In dogs, the DA2PP (distemper/parvo vaccine) and the rabies vaccine are core vaccines.
 In cats, the FVRCPC (feline distemper) and rabies are core vaccines.
 Non-core vaccines are vaccines that may or may not be necessary depending on your pet’s lifestyle and other habits.
 Examples of non-core vaccines for dogs include vaccines for bordetella (kennel cough), Lepto, and Lyme disease.
 For cats, they include Feline Leukemia and the FIV vaccines.
 Some non-core vaccines are highly recommended for some pets, some are not.
 We will be happy to answer any questions you have concerning vaccines.

 Clays Mill Veterinary Clinic follows the most up-to-date protocols for vaccines provided by AAHA (the American Animal Hospital Association) and AAFP (American Association of Feline Practitioners.)
 We also take into consideration the lifestyle of your pet.
-Dogs that are frequently boarded or groomed need different vaccines from ones who aren't, for example.
-Following are some common vaccines and diseases they prevent.
-For more information on vaccines visit our vaccine information page.
+Dogs that are frequently boarded or groomed need different vaccines from ones who aren’t, for example.